ed-alvarez/envioller-salt-master/README.md

 # Envioller SaltStack

-This repository is a complete rework of the current deployment environment whose main purpose is to completely improve deployment times, reduce redundancy, code repetition, and other non-standard states/formulas that could be considered harmful to any deployment of this software.
+This repository is a complete rework of the current deployment environment which main purpose is to completely improve deployment times, reduce redundancy, code repetition, and other non-standard states/formulas that could be considered harmful to any deployment of this software.